rajkhatri/RKBarcodeScanner/README.md

 You can also add custom user interface elements on top of the camera by creating a view and setting the `customOverlayView` property.

+	// This will add the 'backButton' on top of the camera self.customOverlayView = UIView(frame: self.view.frame)
+	self.customOverlayView?.addSubview(backButton)

 Note that the customization flags must be set before the viewDidAppear (on the initialization) of the view controller, and the custom UI property can be set inside the viewDidLoad